DarkSplash/python-sharepoint-file-manager/README.md

 <p align="center"><img src="docs/2-done.png" width="750" height="600"/></p>

 Next, you must give the app a name and select <ins>**Accounts in this organizational directory only ({Tenant Name} only - Single tenant)**</ins> as you are downloading files from the same organizational directory this app is in.
 This essentially means you will only be able to download files from within your organization.
 I think you may be able to select the multitenant option, but this will open your API permissions to ***ANY*** Microsoft 365 account, look at the [Common Questions & Issues](#common-questions--issues) for a more detailed discussion of single vs multitenant apps.

 Finally, at the bottom of the page is the most important step in this guide.
 For the Redirect URI, select <ins>**Public client/native (mobile & desktop)**</ins> from the drop-down list and type in `http://localhost:9999/tokenCallback`.
 The script ***WILL NOT WORK*** if the redirect URI platform configuration is set to anything but Public client/native (mobile & desktop).
+If you already have an application on port 9999, look at the [Common Questions & Issues](#common-questions--issues) for a fix.

-The reason behind this is that mobile & desktop are the only platform type that allows custom redirect URIs, and the redirect points to a non-existent localhost server in order to substring the end of the URL which will have authentication variables.
-Look at [loginProcess()](sharepoint_downloader_msal.py#L303) and [createAuthResponseDict()](sharepoint_downloader_msal.py#L385) if you want to know more about the specifics.
+The reason behind these selections is that mobile & desktop are the only platform type that allows custom redirect URIs, and the redirect points to a non-existent localhost server in order to substring the end of the URL which will have authentication variables.
+Look at [loginProcess()](core/token_generator.py#L91) and [createAuthResponseDict()](core/token_generator.py#L186) if you want to know more about the specifics.

 <p align="center"><img src="docs/3-done.png" width="750" height="600"/></p>